udexon/PhosMatrix/README.md

 In restrospect, from the perspectives of PhosMatrix, we can see what went wrong.

+Metashellet unleash the full potential of the ubiquitous shell.
+Computers are literally activated by "words", in Forth sense, by the Users, in Tron sense.
+"Computer, activate." (movie scene?)

+TKC eliminates the asymmetric relationships between user owned devices and corporate owned devices, essentially realizing Communism in computer networks.

+PhosMatrix will be the first prototype of the brave new world of Man Machine Matrix, replacing the World Wide Web, initiating the first steps towards a Star Trek civilization.

 Trekonomics?
 Explain at the end.

 PhosMatrix  &mdash; the Matrix of Light &mdash; is the hope, the solution.